ytmytm/plus4-tcbm2sd/HardwareFirmware.md

 The 6523T code was based on a trimmed-down copy of [Fake6523](https://github.com/go4retro/Fake6523) and a [CIA implementation](https://github.com/niklasekstrom/cia-verilog/blob/master/cia.v).

-The remaining, unused, bits of Ports B and C will probably behave in a different way than with a real 6323T.
-So far I didn't find it as an issue though.
+The remaining, unused, bits of Ports B and C will permanently return 0.
+This is a bit different than with a real 6323T.
+There is no space left in CPLD to implement fully compatible behaviour.
+So far that wasn't an issue for me.

 ### <a name='CPLDflashing'></a>CPLD flashing